jm81/jm81-whois/README.md

     domain.raw # Raw whois information

+    domain.to_s # Key value pairs of anything that looks like an attribute.
+                # Especially useful for non-API information, such as registrant
+                # data.

 ##Code layout

 Since pretty much every TLD has a different whois format, the various classes